 From June to September each year the restaurants that sit along the river in Kibune build a platform across the flowing water, so their restaurant extends across the road and onto the river.
 Here you can enjoy a traditional Japanese meal in the cool forest atmosphere, while the waterfall runs underneath you.

-Known as kawadoko, dining on platforms is a relaxing experience and a great way to explore some of the more traditional foods from Japan.
+Locally known as kawadoko, dining on platforms is a relaxing experience and a great way to explore some of the more traditional foods from Japan.
 The trees and shade combined with the breeze from the river makes Kibune a beautiful place to cool down from the humid summer heat.

-If you don’t want to come for a meal you can walk around the town and visit the Kibune Shrine.
-In summer it is extremely hot and humid here, so be prepared with some water and sun protection if you have to wait in the sun or if you want to walk around the shrine.
+Important tip: In summer it is extremely hot and humid in Kibune, so be prepared with some water and sun protection if you have to wait for your reservation or if you’re planning to walk around the shrine.